 1. Balanced Loads

 According to OSHA, about 85 fatalities are caused each year by forklift accidents.
 The number cause of forklift accident fatalities?
 Tipping over.
 Unbalanced loads and driving on unlevel surfaces can result in a forklift tipping over and crushing the driver or anyone near the vehicle.
 Properly loading forklifts can prevent these dangerous accidents on your job sites.

 2. Slow Down

 An estimated 34,900 serious injuries are caused by forklift accidents each year and many of them involve speed.
-Going too fast while driving a lift truck can increase risks of tipping, hitting pedestrians and running into other vehicles or objects.
-Forklift operators should adhere to speed limits for their safety and the safety of others on the jobsite.
+Going too fast while driving a lift truck can increase the risk of tipping, hitting pedestrians, and running into other vehicles or objects.
+Forklift operators should adhere to speed limits for their safety and the safety of others on the job site.

 3. Wear a Seatbelt

 Forklift operators should always be wearing a seatbelt, but this is a common violation of forklift safety protocols.
 Operators may need to enter and exit the vehicle frequently and putting on their seatbelt can be overlooked.
 Seatbelts can protect the operator from crushing injuries if the vehicle tips or is in an accident.